Natural gas furnaces need sufficient space and airflow to run right.

 - Used filters

-If you have a cat, put your litter box in another room.
+If you have a cat, put your litter box somewhere else.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could move the smelly odors all over your home.
+Plus, the furnace could spread the smelly odors throughout your home.

-You should also frequently sweep around your furnace to stop dust from developing.
+You should also routinely clean by your furnace to block dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you have to have furnace replacement or annual maintenance in Lawrence, Scott Temperature can expertly handle your needs.
-Our highly trained technicians can work on any furnace model or brand.
+Whether you have to have furnace replacement or routine maintenance in Lawrence, Scott Temperature can expertly meet your needs.
+Our highly trained technicians can fix any heating equipment model or brand.